 Xico have temporarily closed their doors to comply with government restrictions.

 There’s always an upcoming race meeting at Leopardstown Racecourse and they serve as the perfect excuse to get dolled up, feel glamorous and have some fun.
 Best dressed competitions take place at The Leopardstown Christmas Festival and The Longines Irish Champions Weekend but don’t be afraid to make an impression at any of their other events.
 For the full experience, book a private suite for your group.

 9. See a show

-The 2019 and 2020 programs at the Bord Gais Energy Theatre are bursting with world class performances of many theatre favourites such as Mamma Mia, Grease and Kinky Boots as well as live performances from acts like the Proclaimers and Divine Comedy.
-Patrons can enjoy a drink at the in the theatre lobby before the performance enjoy the buzzing atmosphere in the surrounding Grand Canal Dock area.
+The the Bord Gais Energy Theatre is always bursting with world class performances of many theatre favourites as well as live performances from artists around the world.
+Patrons can enjoy a drink in the theatre lobby before the performance and enjoy the buzzing atmosphere in the surrounding Grand Canal Dock area.

 10. Go for bottomless brunch

 Most brunch spots will limit bottomless drinks to mimosas – but not Bow Lane.
 For €25 per person (on top of your food) you can enjoy bottomless prosecco, espresso martinis, bloody Mary’s and a range of other cocktails for two hours.
 Their delicious menu includes dishes such as huevos rancheros, pulled pork and kimchi hash and wild mushrooms on brioche followed by Baileys crème brulee for dessert.
 Sounds like the brunch of dreams to us!